Canadian ICT Sector Profile—2015

 Research & Development

-The software and computer services sub-sector employs the largest proportion of university educated workers within the ICT sector.
+The software and computer services sub-sector employs the largest proportion of university educated workers within the ICT sector (56.8%).

-However, from 2007 to 2014, the average salary in the ICT sector grew at a slower pace than in the overall economy, up 16.6% and 18.7% respectively.
+From 2007 to 2015, the average salary in the ICT sector grew at a similar pace to the overall economy, up 21% and 20.9% respectively.

 ICT Sector Industries